The Property

 Out of Bounds Ranch has 1930 deeded acres with nearly an additional 2000 adjacent acres leased for cattle grazing and hunting.

-The lower 525 acre pasture land has an elevation of 7130 feet above sea level.
+The lower 525 acre parcel has about 250 acres of ditch irrigation and has an elevation of 7130 feet above sea level.
 The ranch tops out at 9460 feet above sea level and is the highest point on what is known as Little Grand Mesa.

 The ranch has nearly 18 miles of fence line and it is 8.2 miles from the ranch entrance to the northern boundary that opens to the 2.3 million acre White River National Forest.